muazkadan/Rive-CMP/README.md

 > applications.
 >
 > **Current Limitations:**
-> - Currently only supports loading animations from URLs
 > - Not all features and properties from the native Rive libraries are supported yet
-> - Additional features like local file loading coming in future releases
+> - Some advanced Rive features may not be available across all platforms

 ## Features

 - **Unified API**: Single `CustomRiveAnimation` composable that works across Android and iOS
+- **Multiple Loading Options**: Load animations from URLs or local ByteArray/resources
 - **Native Performance**: Uses platform-specific Rive implementations for optimal performance
 - **Easy Integration**: Simple Compose-style API with familiar modifier patterns
 - **State Machine Support**: Support for Rive state machines on both platforms
-- **Flexible Configuration**: Customizable alignment, fit, and playback options
+- **Flexible Configuration**: Customizable alignment, fit, artboard selection, and playback options

 ## Platform Support